Skip to content

 Button APIJockey Sidebar new Repository name

-Create Testset
+Create a Testset

 Empty Testset

-This opens a new dialog, enter folder as the testset name.
-Select the new testset and make sure, the Testcase/Teststep list is visible.
 The testcase view shows the testcases associated with the currently selected testset, which is an empty list for now.

-Create Testcase
+Create a Testcase

 Button new testcase